Does somebody tell me how many people have fainted at an Obama rally lately?

 She went days without venturing out in public.

-When she did appear, it was typically to accept endorsements from elected officials or Union heads in front of supportive crowds.
+When she did appear, it was typically to accept endorsements from elected officials or union heads in front of supportive crowds.

-Anyway, uh this was the Boston Globe, and this was on January 15th, and I it's a it's a prelude to throwing her under the bus.
+Anyway, this is the Boston Globe, and this was on January 15th.

-Listen to this is the final three paragraphs.
+It's the final three paragraphs.

-Prominent Democrats in Boston privately seething at the candidate and her campaign, first and foremost, they say the immediate impact defeat could have on the health care overhaul, but beyond that, they fret about the seismic impact a Republican victory in Massachusetts would have on Obama's national standing, and they're nearly despondent about what a defeat would mean to Ted Kennedy's legacy and memory.
+First and foremost, they say the immediate impact defeat could have on the health care overhaul, but beyond that, they fret about the seismic impact a Republican victory in Massachusetts would have on Obama's national standing.

 It's not because of anything Coakley did, but because of everything that she didn't.

-Political operatives say the Senate race in Massachusetts between Marcia Cochley, Scott Brown, too close to call, but the fact that Obama felt the need to fly in to campaign for a Democrat in one of the most Democrat states in the nation, speaks volumes about the ugly climate for Democrat candidates.
+Scott Brown, too close to call, but the fact that Obama felt the need to fly in to campaign for a Democrat in one of the most Democrat states in the nation speaks volumes about the ugly climate for Democrat candidates.

-Cochley has run an imperfect campaign.
+Coakley has run an imperfect campaign.

 She's had a rough couple weeks, but as one senior White House official acknowledged, in Massachusetts, even after a rough couple weeks, a Democrat should be ahead.

-Polls have Cochlean Brown neck and neck.
+Polls have Coakley and Brown neck and neck.

 Now, the AP has an interesting story here.

-Cochley hopes for historic win in Kennedy seat bid.
+Coakley hopes for historic win in Kennedy seat bid.

 Would somebody explain to me what the historic bid would be?